 Sleep Apnea Treatment

 According to the National Sleep Foundation, an estimated 18 million adults suffer from sleep apnea.
 And many of them don’t know it.
 Obstructive sleep apnea occurs when the muscles in the back of your throat relax and collapse into your airway while you sleep, instead of keeping the airway open.
-What are the signs of sleep apnea, and how can it be treated?
+With diagnosis and treatment you can manage this serious condition, and Dr. Arash Azarbal and our team can help you achieve a fuller, healthier night’s sleep.

-Feeling sleepy and fatigued while you are awake, awakening suddenly at night, or waking up and gasping for air—all are signs of sleep apnea.
-But the most common sign of sleep apnea is snoring.
-Approximately 90% of people who snore have obstructive sleep apnea, which means their airway is obstructed during sleep.
+Snoring, often quite loud, is one of the most recognizable signs of sleep apnea.
+However, not everyone who snores has this condition.
+Combined with other signs of sleep apnea—feeling sleepy and fatigued while you are awake, awakening suddenly at night, or waking up and gasping for air—snoring may indicate a more serious problem.
+Approximately 90% of people who snore have obstructive sleep apnea, which means their airway is physically obstructed during sleep.

 In addition to making you feel tired, long-term, untreated sleep apnea can be life-threatening.
 If you have this condition and it’s left untreated, you can have a higher risk for heart problems, cardiac arrest, and stroke.